 - Two heavy chains(H-chain):- 440 amino acid long

 - Two light chains (I- chain):- 220 amino acid long

 Hence, an antibody represents as H2L2.
-H-chain and l-chain attach by disulphide bond.
+H-chain and l-chain attach by a disulphide bond.
 L-chain is similar in all immunoglobulins, while H-chain differs in all immunoglobulins;

-Cr: It stands for constant region.
+Cr: It stands for the constant region.
 It is the lower part of the Y-shaped antibody that is invariable in nature.
 For ƴ, α and δ (Cr is 330 amino acid long) and for µ & ɛ (Cr is 440 amino acid long).